-Christopher and I love my sausage, onion and pepper sub recipe so much that when I told him we were having them for supper, I swear I heard him weep.
+Christopher and I love my sausage sub recipe with onion and pepper so much that when I told him we were having them for supper, I swear I heard him weep.

 When I was growing up, my family used to have sausages, onions and peppers a lot.
 My mom would cut the sausages into one inch chunks and fry them in an electric fry pan with the sliced veggies.

-So, I thought, let’s make a sub out of these delicious sausages and veggies!!
+So, I thought, let’s make a sausage sub with onion and pepper out of these delicious sausages and veggies!!

-I figured out recently that I prefer to eat ‘messy’ subs with a fork and knife instead of picking them up.
-Why am I surprised that I’ve engineered it this way?
+Interestingly, I figured out recently that I prefer to eat ‘messy’ subs with a fork and knife instead of picking them up.
+But why am I surprised that I’ve engineered it this way?
 Perhaps because I didn’t realize how ingrained my distaste is for having dirty hands.

 I’ve been very vocal about not liking to get my hands greasy or dirty.
 I will do it if I must, but if I can get away without sullying my hands, I will!

-You would probably laugh yourself silly if you saw me eat a sub with my hands.
-I pick it up, take a bite and put the sub back down.
+You would probably laugh yourself silly if you saw me eat a sub like this sausage sub with my hands.
+Because I pick it up, take a bite and put the sub back down.
 Then I pick up a napkin and wipe my hands.
 Repeat a million times or until the sub is gone.

 The answer to how many napkins is going to be a secret because I don’t want you to think I’m strange.